-For securities that represent principal-protected notes (or principal-protected securities) and structured notes that have been previously captured within SSAP No. 26R or SSAP No. 43R, the principles-based bond definition will no longer permit these security structures to be reported on Schedule D-1.
-Fundamentally, these structures have the potential for variable principal or interest / returns, or both, due to the underlying equity appreciation or depreciation, an equity-based derivative, or other referenced variable.
+For securities that represent principal-protected securities and structured notes that have been previously captured within SSAP No. 26R or SSAP No. 43R, the principles-based bond definition will no longer permit these security structures to be reported on Schedule D-1.
+Fundamentally, these structures have the potential for variable principal or interest / returns, or both, due to appreciation or depreciation (i.e., performance) of an underlying collateral value or other non-debt variable.
 This structural characteristic precludes these investments from being captured as issuer credit obligations or ABS as the investment does not represent a creditor relationship in substance.
 It should be clear that the principles-based bond definition is intended to require a structural assessment inclusive of all investment components, therefore it is not permissible to segregate components within a structure, such as bond collateral supporting principal and interest payments to determine Schedule D-1 reporting when the structure also includes other collateral with the potential to generate additional interest or returns.
 Such structures must be viewed wholistically within the principles-based bond definition, with all potential returns considered in determining whether the structure qualifies as a creditor relationship.

-A principal-protected note / security generally includes a high-quality traditional bond (such as a U.S. Treasury) that is used to safeguard principal repayment at the structure’s maturity, but the structure also incorporates other investments, at origination or over the life of the structure, that are intended to generate returns or other assets to the reporting entity note holder.
+A principal-protected security is defined in the Purposes and Procedures Manual of the NAIC Investment Analysis Office, but generally includes a high-quality traditional bond (such as a U.S. Treasury) that is used to safeguard principal repayment at the structure’s maturity, has along with performance components where payments originate from, or are determined by, non-fixed income securities.
 These returns, often based on underlying equity factors, prevents these structures from qualifying as a creditor relationship.
 In addition to the traditional design of principal-protected notes, other designs have been identified that may provide “interest” payments in the form of tax-credits based on underlying equity exposures.
 (So, a high-quality bond still safeguards principal returns, but the structure acquires equity elements that provide tax credits to the note holder as a form of interest.)
 Although the classification of a creditor-relationship may not be as clear in this example, such designs would further be disqualified from Schedule D-1 reporting as they would not qualify as issuer credit obligations due to the different forms of collateral within the structure (considering both the bond and equity items) and such structures would not qualify as ABS as there is generally no credit enhancement.
+These investments shall follow the guidance for non-bond securities in SSAP No. 21—Other Admitted Assets.

-A structured note is an instrument in which the terms make it possible that the reporting entity holder could lose all or a portion of its original investment amount for a reason other than failure of the issuer to pay the contractual amounts due.
-These instruments incorporate both the credit risk of the issuer, as well as the risk of an underlying variable/interest, such as the performance of an equity index or the performance of an unrelated security.
-Due to the underlying variable that determines principal repayment, these structures (regardless of if in a trust/SPV) do not qualify as creditor relationships and do not qualify for Schedule D-1 reporting.
-Existing guidance identifies that structured notes shall be captured in SSAP No. 86—Derivatives
+A structured note is a security that otherwise meets the definition of a bond, but for which the contractual amount of the instrument to be paid at maturity (or the original investment) is at risk for other than failure of the borrower to pay the principal amount due.
+These instruments, although in the form of a debt instrument, incorporate the risk of an underlying variable in the terms of the agreement, and the issuer obligation to return the full principal is contingent on the performance of the underlying variable.
+These investments are addressed in SSAP No. 86—Derivatives.
+Mortgage-referenced securities issued by a government sponsored enterprise are explicit inclusions in scope of SSAP No. 43R.
+Foreign-denominated bonds subject to variation as a result of foreign current fluctuations are not structured notes.